Home

 The Players usually perform 2 plays a year, in May and October, and a pantomime (or revue) in January.
 Each play is normally 4 performances but a pantomime could be as many as 6 shows, including matinees.

 The group also actively raises funds for charities.
 In recent years we have raised money for Lymphoma Research, Mencap, Born Too Soon, the Down’s Syndrome Association, Alopecia UK and The Royal Marsden Hospital.
-Our charity for 2024/25 is Parkinson’s UK.
+Our charity for 2025/26 is Kingston Eco-Op.

 Members can help in a variety of ways, not just acting on the stage.
 We have a dedicated team of helpers backstage and front of house without whom the shows would not happen.
 This includes sound, lighting, set building, costumes and refreshments.
 The applause at the end of each show is also for these valued members of the group.